Flintlock mechanism: Flints

 A gun flint is a piece of flint that has been shaped, or knapped into a wedge-shape that fits in the jaws of a flintlock.
 The gun flints were wrapped in a small piece of lead or leather (known as a flint pad) to hold them firmly in place and were made in different sizes to suit different weapons.
 Pieces of the mineral agate could be used instead of flint, but this was difficult and expensive to shape and only used by countries such as Prussia that were without access to flint deposits.

 The experience of modern flintlock shooters shows that a good quality flint can be used for hundreds of shots, although for reliable shooting it must be sharpened periodically.
-Despite this, it was the British practice to include a new flint in each box of twenty rounds for the Brown Bess musket.
+The use of a worn flint could also be continued if it was removed from the gun and replaced the other way up.
+Despite this, it was the British practice to include a new flint in each box of 20 rounds of ammunition for the Brown Bess musket.
+Contemporary American military manuals suggested a flint could last for around 50 shots, but the American military followed the British practice of supplying soldiers with one flint per 20 rounds.
+Archaeological investigation of American military sites shows soldiers discarded flints after very little use, suggesting they preferred new flints to ensure the reliability of their weapons.
 A skilled craftsman could make several thousand gun flints a day so they were individually quite cheap items.

 In times of war, millions of gun flints were needed and in the United Kingdom, mining flint and then knapping it became a substantial cottage industry around Brandon, Suffolk, an area that previously saw large scale flint mining in the Neolithic area.
 In 1804, Brandon was supplying over 400,000 flints a month to the British military.
 However flint knappers suffered from silicosis, known as Knappers Rot due to the inhalation of flint dust.
 It has been claimed this was responsible for the early death of three-quarters of Brandon gun flint makers.